sxu12/main/index.md

 ### 3. M.S.
 Thesis Supervised - as Committee Member

-\[MT2\] Shixuan Guan, "Detection and Prevention of Cryptocurrency Scams,\" M.S. in Computer Science, San Diego State University, May 2024.
+\[MT2\] Shixuan Guan, "Detection and Prevention of Cryptocurrency Scams,\" *M.S. in Computer Science*, San Diego State University, May 2024.

-\[MT1\] Melarie Cardenas, "Mitigating Cybersecurity Risks Posed Self-Service Analytics (SSA) Tools: Creation of a Standardized Audit,\" M.S. in Information Systems, San Diego State University, May 2023.
+\[MT1\] Melarie Cardenas, "Mitigating Cybersecurity Risks Posed Self-Service Analytics (SSA) Tools: Creation of a Standardized Audit,\" *M.S. in Information Systems*, San Diego State University, May 2023.

 ### 4. Students with Awards - as the Sole Academic Supervisor